 Blockchain was an idea originally proposed way back in 1991 by a group of researchers.
 It was meant to time stamp digital documents to keep them protected from tampering.
-The idea however went in vain, until 2009. santoshi Nakamoto used this concept to establish a digital cryptocurrency called bitcoin.
+The idea however went in vain, until 2009.
+Santoshi Nakamoto used this concept to establish a digital cryptocurrency called bitcoin.
 The Blockchain is an incorruptible digital ledger of economic transactions that can be programmed to record not just financial transactions but virtually everything of value.

+But, how does this work?
 As the name suggests, Blockchain is a chain of blocks.
 Each block contains data (the nature of this data depends on the respective use of it).
-A block gains its uniquenes utilizing a hash.
+A block gains its uniqueness utilizing a hash.
 A hash can be paralleled to a human fingerprint.
 It identifies a block and its contents.
-For example, let’s asume there exits a person X. For X to withdraw cryptocurrency, they require the hash of their block.
-If X loses this addres, there is no way for them to trace it back.
-Although a certain amount of meticulousnes and caution is required, it makes it very difficult for hackers and theft to prevail.
+For example, let’s assume there exits a person X. For X to withdraw cryptocurrency, they require the hash of their block.
+If X loses this address, there is no way for them to trace it back.
+Although a certain amount of meticulousness and caution is required, it makes it very difficult for hackers and theft to prevail.

 X has now made a transaction.
 All details of this transaction are stored in a new block.
 A block is simply added without affecting any of the previous blocks.
 As the chain grows, its intricacy heightens.
-It is near imposible to tamper with the blocks.
+It is near impossible to tamper with the blocks.

 The idea of blockchain is to decentralize and distribute trade.
 This implies that trade does not rely on a single server.
-All transactions are accesible by everyone.
+All transactions are accessible by everyone.
 In this case, the transaction made by X is publicly available to anyone yet, the public is not aware of X’s true identity.
 Blockchain also encourages P2P transactions.
 P2P stands for peer-to-peer.
-It eliminates middlemen and intermediaries like banks and governments
+It eliminates middlemen and intermediaries like banks and governments.

 There is no question that blockchain isn’t revolutionizing the way we live.
 There will come a point where humans might wonder how they lived without it in the first place.
 Blockchain technology is the future.